 Best Exercise Equipment for Osteoporosis

-If you are heading to the gym here are best exercise equipment for osteoporosis.
-Note that several require care and modification when you use the equipment.
+In my opinion, the best exercise equipment you can use at a gym if you have osteoporosis is listed below.
+Note that several of these require care and modification when you use the equipment.

 - Lat Pulldown